loguntsov/mod_pushoff/README.md

 * `<push type='hidden'/>` - text of PN: hidden message
 * `<push type='call'/>` - text of PN: call message
 * `<push type='none'/>` - don't send PN
+* `<push type='body'/>` - sends PN with text from message and field `from` (if it is possible).

 WARNING: !!!!
 If push tag is not presented, then push notification is not generated.
-This behaviour by default.
+This is behaviour by default.

 ## Prerequisites